cryptofaz67/cheatsheets/java.md

 ## Arrays

-Array is a collection of similar data which is stored in continuous memory addresses.
+Array is a structure of data which is stored in continuous memory addresses.

 ```java
 // one dimensional array